BloomTech-Labs/underdog-devs-ds-a/app/readme.md

 Here is where our matching classes are located.
 There are a few matching features implemented and they are stored here.
 Here is a list of the current classes that we have and what they do.
 For more detail on each class please open the file and look at doc strings.

-MatcherSortSearch

-MatcherSortSearchResource

 ## utilities.py

-This file current contains the function that is used in the /financial_aid/{profile_id} endpoint.
+This file currently contains the function that is used in the /financial_aid/{profile_id} endpoint.

 ## vader_sentiment.py